Ramiraz80/LearningBlog/QuickTips/QuickTips.md

 ## Check if a server needs a reboot

-When I SSH in to an Ubuntu Server, that has automated Security updates enabled, the SSH Splash Screen will show if the server needs a reboot with this message:
+When I SSH in to an Debian based Server, that has automated Security updates enabled, the SSH Splash Screen will show if the server needs a reboot with this message:

 ```bash
 *** System restart required ***